-$\Box$ A written policy describing the specific requirements for the relationship of the church both to the minister being assigned and to the parachurch organization to which the minister is assigned.
-This would include the church's theological and policy goals for the assignment.

-A formal review to confirm that the minister and the proposed ministry with a parachurch organization qualify.

-A written assignment coupled with guidelines for supervision of, and reporting by, the minister and the parachurch organization to the church.
+- A written policy describing the specific requirements for the relationship of - the church both to the minister being assigned and to the parachurch organization to which the minister is assigned.
+This would include the church's theological and policy goals for the assignment. - A formal review to confirm that the minister and the proposed ministry with a parachurch organization qualify. - A written assignment coupled with guidelines for supervision of, and reporting by, the minister and the parachurch organization to the church. - A periodic (at least annual) formal review of the minister's activities to confirm that the assignment continues to comply with the policy.